No te pierdas la 3ª edición del: International Seminar on Online Higher Education in Management de OBS

 E-learning OBS Informe

-While most students and teachers recognize the value of AI in eLearning, there is still a low level of digital literacy among students and limited digital skills among educators, which impacts their understanding of how to use these platforms effectively.
-The report urges the development of digital literacy to overcome these challenges, since it has also detected a decline in critical and creative thinking.
-The OBServatory highlights the need for greater academic integrity and more intellectual autonomy among students.
-Those who choose to study online must have the ability to learn in a self-directed way, working toward specific goals.
-However, it is equally essential for educators to design goal-oriented plans that students can follow.
+The truth is that while most students and teachers recognize the value of AI in eLearning, there is still low digital literacy among students and a low level of digital skills among teachers; therefore, there is a lack of knowledge regarding its use on platforms.
+The report urges the development of digital literacy to overcome these hesitations.
+It has also detected a decline in critical and creative thinking.
+The OBServatory notes a need for greater academic integrity and more intellectual autonomy in students.
+Those who choose to pursue online training must have the ability to learn in a self-regulated, goal-oriented manner; however, it is also necessary for teachers to design a plan of milestones for students to follow.

-Gamification also plays a significant role in enhancing online learning and fostering healthy competition among students.
-Both synchronous and asynchronous discussions are encouraged, case studies are presented for students to work on, and peer evaluation is sometimes introduced.
-To support these activities, a collaborative learning space is essential, incorporating shared documents and group workrooms.
-This approach aids in developing skills such as teamwork and communication.
+Gamification is also helping to improve online learning and foster healthy competition among students.
+Synchronous and asynchronous discussions are promoted, case studies are presented, and peer evaluation is occasionally introduced.
+To achieve this, having a collaborative learning space—using shared documents and group workspaces—is essential.
+This contributes to developing skills such as teamwork and communication.

 Challenges

-Content written by:
+Content prepared by:

 Carmen García-Trevijano